Billy McKinney Player Props: Yankees vs. Red Sox

 Looking to place a prop bet on Billy McKinney?
 Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

-- McKinney hit .096 with a double, a home run and four walks.
+- McKinney has three doubles, a triple and a home run while batting .320.

-- In five of 20 games a season ago, McKinney had a hit, but he did not have a multi-hit game.
+- McKinney enters this game on a seven-game hitting streak.
+During his last games, he's hitting .316.

-- Logging a trip to the plate in 20 games last season, he hit one dinger.
+- McKinney has gotten a hit in all seven games this year, with more than one hit once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.